Lao PDR

 • International Public Sector Accounting Standards

-Under the Law on Accounting of 2013, the Ministry of Finance is responsible for setting public sector accounting standards in Laos.
+Under the Law on Accounting of 2013, the Ministry of Finance (MoF) is responsible for setting public sector accounting standards in Laos.
 Under the law, government entities are required to apply cash-basis IPSAS.
-While accrual-basis IPSAS is stated in the Law on Accounting, implementation will take much longer as cash-basis IPSAS is still being learned.
-The Laos Chamber of Professional Accountants and Auditors (LCPAA) reports a trial run of cash-basis IPSAS was initially planned to take place between 2018–2019; however, the start date has been moved to mid to end 2019.
+While accrual-basis IPSAS is stated in the Law on Accounting, implementation will take significant time.
+LCPAA reports a pilot application of cash-basis IPSAS was planned for 2019.

 Current Status: Partially Adopted